 - 1. Design Volume - a.
-For all new developmentNew Development, the standard formula for determining the required stormwater storage runoff volume is shown below.
+For all New Development, the standard formula for determining required stormwater storage runoff volume is shown below.

 Vr = C(R/12)A

 Vr = Required storage volume in cubic feet.

 R = Precipitation amount = The depth in inches of the 100-year, 2-hour rainfall, from FCDMC Hydrology Manual Figure A.56 at the site.